chznbaum/mernmom/_posts/2016-11-21-the-javascript-boilerplate-to-use-if-youre-new-to-full-stack.markdown

 - nodejs
 - npm
 ---
 Novice JavaScript developers and those just getting started handling the server side can easily fall into the trap of JavaScript fatigue.
-With the numerous components that make up a full-stack JavaScript application, aggressive fan-bases, and new tools constantly being hailed as the new "must use" thing, it can be difficult for someone starting out to weed through the hype and figure out exactly what they should learn and use for their first applications.
-When they come across frameworks and boilerplates that are supposed to make things easier, new developers often find that they need to conquer a mountain of new information before they can even attempt them.
+With the numerous components that make up a full-stack JavaScript application, aggressive fan-bases, and new tools constantly being hailed as the new "must use" thing, it can be difficult for someone starting out to weed through the hype and figure out exactly what they should learn and use for their first applications.<!--more--> When they come across frameworks and boilerplates that are supposed to make things easier, new developers often find that they need to conquer a mountain of new information before they can even attempt them.

 Enter [Clementine.js](http://www.clementinejs.com): a relatively recent addition, developed by [Blake Johnston](http://twitter.com/johnstonbl01) in 2015.
 This boilerplate takes simplicity to the extreme, and is easily one of the lightest of its kind.